May 27 - July 19, 2025

 What if I forgot my password?

-- If you provide an email upon creating your account, you can select “Forgot Password” from the BeanStack sign-in page.
+- If you provided an email upon creating your account, you can select “Forgot Password” from the BeanStack sign-in page.
 You will be prompted to enter your username or your email address and a link will be emailed to reset your password.
 If you did not provide an email address upon sign-up, you can call 970-243-4442 and library staff will assist you in resetting your password.

-The goal for Summer Reading 2023 is to earn 1500 points
+The goal for Summer Reading 2025 is:

 Don’t want to use Beanstack?